The repository shall commit to a regular schedule of self-assessment and external certification.

 A one-time check on trustworthiness is not adequate because many things will change over time.
 A longer term commitment should be demonstrated.

-One of the main goals of the Certification working group is to manage APTrust’s documentation on aptrust.org for self-certification of ISO 16363 for Trusted Digital Repositories.
-The work of the Certification working group and the documentation that is presented on Trusted Digital Repository page and organized per the Trusted Digital Repository structure represents the steps of the self-assessment process.
+APTrust has a Certification Working Group that manages all APTrust certification documentation.
+The work of the Certification Working Group and the documentation presented on the Trusted Digital Repository documentation page, organized per the Trusted Digital Repository structure, represent the continuous steps of the self-assessment process.